marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   This warning is enabled by default in C99 and later dialects of C, and also by :option:`-Wall`.

-.. option:: -Wno-implicit-function-declaration , -Wimplicit-function-declaration
+.. option:: -Wno-implicit-function-declaration , -Wimplicit-function-declaration, -Wno-implicit-function-declaration
-.. option:: -Wno-implicit-function-declaration

   .. note::